> What is an Academy?

 > What happens to the staff when a school becomes an academy?

 When converting to Academy status, all employees of a school, whether they are employed by a local authority or a school’s governing body, are entitled to transfer to the employment of the new academy trust at the point the school converts.
 This takes place via the Transfer of Undertakings (Protection of Employment) Regulations 2006 (commonly known as ‘TUPE’) which protects employees’ terms and conditions of employment when their employment is transferred from one employer to another.
 In the case of a multi-academy-trust (MAT) - all the staff in all of the schools are then all employed by the MAT.
-For the proposed Salisbury Plain Academies trust, during the conversion process staff and the Trade Unions will be consulted with about the transfer.
-As there are currently three employers involved at the schools there will be a process of due diligence undertaken to ensure all staff details are understood to enable effective transfer plans to be shared.
-The schools will work with specialist advisors to ensure this takes place effectively and detailed and specific FAQs will be developed for the staff at this time and meetings arranged with all schools for all staff.
+For Salisbury Plain Academies trust, during the conversion process staff and the Trade Unions were consulted with about the transfer.
+As there were three employers involved at the schools a process of due diligence was undertaken to ensure all staff details were understood to enable effective transfer plans to be shared.
+The schools worked with specialist advisors to ensure this took place effectively and detailed and specific FAQs were developed for the staff and meetings arranged with all schools for all staff.